 So, I went back and I begged them to help me.
 And, the worker at that time only got annoyed with me, but I was persistent, because I didn't want to go walking by myself.
 I still had the heart monitor stickers attached to me.
 After a lot of begging and asking, I was granted a taxi slip.

-6 Two months ago, I received my reports from 7 that time that I asked for, and I determined that they had my mother's name and number.
-They had my medical history, 8 9 including my doctor's reports saying that I had PTSD and anxiety, and that I had been asking for help for many years.
-10 And, they only thing they wrote, they chose to write on my 11 medical history was that I had a history of crack abuse, did 12 not ask if I was okay, and then they sent me walking.
-And, 13 those are their words; they sent me walking.
-14
+Two months ago, I received my reports from 7 8 that time that I asked for, and I determined that they had my mother's name and number.
+They had my medical history, 9 including my doctor's reports saying that I had PTSD and 10 anxiety, and that I had been asking for help for many years.
+11 And, they only thing they wrote, they chose to write on my 12 medical history was that I had a history of crack abuse, did 13 not ask if I was okay, and then they sent me walking.
+And, 14 those are their words; they sent me walking.
+15

-15 Fonassa Bruyere, Roxanne Fernando, Aurora Finch, Terena Silva (phon), Carolyn Sinclair, Lorna 16 17 Blacksmith, Tanya Nepinak, Hillary Wilson, Penny Osborne, were names of women that had been found within hundreds of 18 metres or had gone missing within miles of that place at 19 that time.
-The next month, they found a body right where I 20 was, where I was supposed to walk by.
-Sean Lamb was active 21 at that time.
-And, they told me that I had to walk with no 22 shoes and no money.
-23 stolen my purse, and it was at his residence and they called the police on me.
-The police took me away, and I was sent to the Martha Street, on Main Street.
+Fonassa Bruyere, Roxanne Fernando, Aurora 16 Finch, Terena Silva (phon), Carolyn Sinclair, Lorna 17 Blacksmith, Tanya Nepinak, Hillary Wilson, Penny Osborne, 18 were names of women that had been found within hundreds of 19 metres or had gone missing within miles of that place at 20 that time.
+The next month, they found a body right where I 21 was, where I was supposed to walk by.
+Sean Lamb was active 22 at that time.
+And, they told me that I had to walk with no 23 24 shoes and no money.

-In the spring of 2012, I was involved in analtercation with my same abuser, my ex-boyfriend, who had
+In the spring of 2012, I was involved in an